SPM-Bench: Benchmarking Large Language Models for Scanning Probe Microscopy: Model Performance Across Different Fields

-\textbf{Bottlenecks in Quantum Domains} Despite the general progress, \textit{Topological States and Quantum Materials} remains one of the most formidable domains for all evaluated models.
+\textbf{Bottlenecks in Quantum Fields} Despite the general progress, \textit{Topological States and Quantum Materials} remains one of the most formidable fields for all evaluated models.
 While the mid-tier \textit{qwen3-vl-plus} hovers at a baseline of 0.4712, the frontier \textit{gpt-5.2-1211-global} manages to reach 0.7043.
-The ability of the top-tier series to maintain scores above 0.70 in this area confirms that sophisticated internal verification and latent physical knowledge are essential for decoding the high-dimensional data inherent in quantum phenomena.
+The ability of the top-tier series to maintain scores above 0.70 in this area confirms that advanced internal verification and latent physical knowledge are essential for decoding the high-dimensional data inherent in quantum phenomena.
 However, the persistent gap between \textit{Morphology} and \textit{Defect/Topology} across the entire spectrum highlights that the transition from visual characterization'' to quantum state inference'' is the primary frontier for the next generation of AI4Science models.
-The radar charts illustrate a comparative performance analysis of three major Large Language Model (LLM) families—GPT, Gemini, and Qwen—across eight specialized physical science domains.
-The results reveal distinct patterns in generational scaling, reasoning capabilities, and domain-specific sensitivities.
+The radar charts illustrate a comparative performance analysis of three major Large Language Model (LLM) families—GPT, Gemini, and Qwen—across eight specialized physical science fields.
+The results show distinct patterns in generational scaling, reasoning capabilities, and field-specific sensitivities.

-\textbf{Impact of Reasoning Mechanisms on Scientific Accuracy} The comparison between qwen3-vl-235b-thinking and qwen3-vl-plus (Bottom) highlights the profound impact of specialized reasoning architectures.
-The "Thinking" version demonstrates a significant "area expansion" in the radar plot, particularly in the Electronic, Morphology, and Crystal domains.
-This suggests that the "thinking" (chain-of-thought) mechanism allows the model to better parse the spatial hierarchy of scientific figures, leading to a more accurate mapping of visual evidence to physical laws.
-Conversely, the Defect and Energy domains remain common bottlenecks, likely due to the inherent complexity of identifying localized irregularities and low-contrast features in microscopy data.
+\textbf{Impact of Reasoning Mechanisms on Scientific Accuracy} The comparison between qwen3-vl-235b-thinking and qwen3-vl-plus (Bottom) highlights the deep impact of specialized reasoning architectures.
+The "Thinking" version shows a significant "area expansion" in the radar plot, particularly in the Electronic, Morphology, and Crystal fields.
+This points to that the "thinking" (chain-of-thought) mechanism allows the model to better parse the spatial hierarchy of scientific figures, leading to a more accurate mapping of visual evidence to physical laws.
+Conversely, the Defect and Energy fields remain common bottlenecks, likely due to the inherent complexity of identifying localized irregularities and low-contrast features in microscopy data.